The Semiconductor Shortage and Its Effect on Healthcare

 What about the patients and the healthcare workers that deal with the damn virus themselves?

 Hospitals are powered by technology.
 It ain’t the dark ages anymore, we actually have the equipment to deal with a pandemic this time.
 As cases grow each day, doctors and nurses are left to treat not only COVID-19 patients, but also any other sicknesses the world has already been dealing with for years.

 Manpower is already shrinking due to burnout or the high risks of being a healthcare worker, and medical equipment is also becoming harder and harder to come by.
 Patients who are at critical states in need of treatments have no choice but to wait till supplies allow it.
 The world just can’t keep up with all of it.

 Doc, we have a problem.

 Semiconductor manufacturers are bombarded with orders from all sorts of industries.
 Almost every piece of technology in the world uses semiconductors.
 And oh my, who uses technology?

 Everyone.
 Literally, everyone.

 The medtech world is almost begging to be prioritized at this point.
-No one can argue that supplying for a device that can potentially save a life is way more important than making another iPhone but it’s not like other industries should be neglected to meet the huge demand of healthcare.
+No one can argue that supplying a device that can potentially save a life is way more important than making another iPhone but it’s not like other industries should be neglected to meet the huge demand for healthcare.
 That would cause even more problems to the economy.

 It’s not an easy conversation to have.
 The world needs tech more than ever.
-Everyone needs a phone, computer, internet, home appliances, because we’re all stuck inside.
+Everyone needs a phone, computer, internet, and home appliances because we’re all stuck inside.
 Do chip manufacturers cater to our needs so we can go on with our jobs or do they provide only to the medical side of things?
 There is no clear answer.

 Get well soon, please.